 of study as evidenced by a transcript and vita.

-Term of Award: Awarded as tuition remission for following fall semester at USC-Columbia.
+are awarded as tuition remission for the following fall semester at UofSC-Columbia.

-We encourage you to study aborad either during the year or for one of our summer study
+We encourage you to study abroad either during the year or for one of our summer study

-abroad programs in French, German, Italian, Russian, and Spanish.
-These experiences
+abroad programs in French, German, or Spanish.
+These experiences are invaluable for

-are invaluable for improving your language skills and cultural knowledge, study abroad
+improving your language skills and cultural knowledge.
+Study abroad experience is

 Still have questions?

-Contact the Undergraduate Foreign Language Assistant Director of Teacher Education,
+Contact the Assistant Director of Foreign Language Teacher Education, Catherine Wiskes,